-Let me explain the UDR movement from Understanding (U) via Dialectic (D) to Reason (R) (Bhaskar 1993, 20-33) further with the aid of Figure 7:
+Let me explain the UDR movement from Understanding (U) via Dialectic (D) to Reason (R) (Bhaskar 1993, 20-33) further:

-Fig.7: UDR Movement from Understanding to Reason via Dialectic (Courtesy Bruno Frischherz)
+Fig.7 UDR Movement from Understanding to Reason via Dialectic (Courtesy Bruno Frischherz)

 "Reason" is an ancient term with many meanings.
-Its meaning here derives from Hegel where it indicates a complex way of thinking that transcends formal logic by embracing "negativity" (absence).
+Its meaning here derives from Hegel where it indicates a complex way of thinking that transcends formal logic by embracing negativity (absence).
 This is a useful term for speaking about complex thinking, as shown by Hegel himself in his Phenomenology of Spirit (1805).

-The simplest way to spell out the meaning of Reason, both in Hegel and here, is to say that Reason is human Understanding that has experienced absence and negativity "the hard way", by being disillusioned again and again about what is Reality.
+The simplest way to spell out the meaning of Reason, both in Hegel and here, is to say that Reason is human Understanding that has experienced Absence and negativity "the hard way", by being disillusioned again and again about what is Reality.

 As in Hegel's Phenomenology, the "thinking ego" (Ahrendt) learns to think by doing, in discrete steps, and along the way Reality again and again escapes it.
-This clearly entails that what is happening in the world is not "change" (moving from "A" to "B") but "transformation" (moving from "A" to "Non-A" [negativity] and further to "A-prime"), This movement from "A" to "A-prime" via what is logically "false" ("Non-A") is the crucial stumbling block of formal logical thinking on its way to dialectic.

-The reason for this is simple: there is no preservative negation in logic whereby what is false (not there) could be preserved in a memory store to serve as a vital element flowing into "A-prime", an integral whole born of synthesis.
+This clearly entails that what is happening in the world is not "change" (moving from A to B) but "transformation" (moving from A to Non-A [negativity] and further to A-prime), This movement from A to A-prime via what is logically "false" (Non-A) is the crucial stumbling block of formal logical thinking on its way to dialectic.
+The reason for this is simple: there is no preservative negation in logic whereby what is false (not there) could be preserved in a memory store to serve as a vital element flowing into A-prime, an integral whole born of synthesis.

-The UDR movement is thus a movement that cannot be made without grasping absence, a short term for the Otherness or Non-A into which the thinking ego drops when it "thinks".
-We say that a system (e.g., a human Inquiring System) has been transformed when - not despite but because of -- the changes it has undergone, it has maintained its identity.

-Without enduring absence in the form of change, disillusionment, loss, etc., the system could not have retained or achieved its identity.
+The UDR movement is thus a movement that cannot be made without grasping Absence, a short term for the Otherness or Non-A into which the thinking ego drops when it "thinks".
+We say that a system (e.g., a human Inquiring System) has been transformed when - not despite but because of -- the changes it has undergone it has maintained its identity.
+Without enduring Absence in the form of change, disillusionment, loss, etc., the system could not have retained or achieved its identity.
 Why?
-Because we are dealing with a living system that remains identical with itself only by unceasingly transforming!
+We are dealing with a living system that remains identical with itself only by unceasingly transforming!

 Understanding dialectic has just become easier!
 We have seen that dialectic is not just something "in the head" but something that happens to the head itself.
-Cognitive systems are living systems that - over an individual's life span -- pass through four eras of development referred to as Common Sense, Understanding, Reason, and Practical Wisdom (Bhaskar 1993), as shown above.
+Cognitive systems are living systems that - over an individual's life span - pass through four eras of development referred to as Common Sense, Understanding, Reason, and Practical Wisdom (Bhaskar 1993), as shown above.
 Each era is characterized by a specific Inquiring System that determines the questions asked by an individual about the real world.